Patrick Flynn (Canadian politician)

 On March 18, 1944, he married Norma Jean (Betty) Brown, at St. Vincent de Paul Roman Catholic Church in Toronto.
 Upon his discharge from the RCN in 1945, Mr. Flynn accepted a position within the radiology department of St. Joseph's Hospital in Toronto.
 In 1948 he accepted a new position at K-W Hospital in Kitchener, Ontario.
 Mr. Flynn left the hospital to pursue a career in sales and successfully represented companies such as Merrel, Alberta Distillers, and Hiram Walker.
-In the late 1960s, Mr. Flynn was elected to the Kitchener Separate School Board and later went on to become Chair of the Waterloo County Catholic School Board.
+In the late 1960s, Mr. Flynn was elected to the Kitchener Separate School Board and later went on to become chair of the Waterloo County Catholic School Board.

 Joe and Betty Flynn had nine children, three of which were born in Toronto (Pat, Michael & Maureen) and the remainder were born in Kitchener (K.C., Larry, Mary Geraldine, Terry, Cathy & Sean).
 Tragically two of their children died at very young ages (Mary Geraldine 1958–1958 and Cathaleen Mavourneen 1963–1969).
 They resided in the "North Ward" area of Kitchener from 1948 to 1979.
 During his early days in Kitchener, Joe was an active member of the local Catholic community in Kitchener and was instrumental in the founding and building of St. Teresa Catholic Church.

 In early 1974 he won the nomination of the Kitchener Center Liberal Party to run as their candidate for Member of Parliament in the July 8th general election.
 He soundly defeated Progressive Conservative candidate, Mr. Barney Lawrence by more than 5,000 votes.
-During his term in the House of Commons, Mr. Flynn went on to serve on a number of House committees rising to Chair the Veterans Affairs Committee.
+During his term in the House of Commons, Mr. Flynn went on to serve on a number of House committees rising to chair the Veterans Affairs Committee.
 In September 1978 he suffered a near-fatal aortic aneurysm while a patient in the National Defence Medical Centre in Ottawa.
 In May 1979 Prime Minister Pierre Trudeau recommended to the Governor General Ed Schreyer that he be appointed to the Canadian Pension Commission for a 10-year period.
-Due to health reasons, Mr. Flynn retired from the Commission in 1983 and returned to Kitchener for his retirement.
+For health reasons, Mr. Flynn retired from the commission in 1983 and returned to Kitchener for his retirement.

 Joe and Betty Flynn resided in the Doon area of Kitchener from 1983 until his death in 1996.
 His wife Betty died at the age of 91 in 2013.
 On 26 March 2016, his second oldest son, Michael Denis (b.
 31 July 1946) died of lung cancer.
 His remaining six (6) children all reside in Ontario.